satshacopter/satshacopter-250X/README.md

 <img src="media/frame_assembly_3.jpg" width="70%">

 Now is the turn of the motors.
-First be sure to pass the motor cable into the arm hole:
+First be sure to pass the motor cable into the arm hole.
+This will give you also the right position for CW and CCW motors, as the wires must be in the right direction:

 <img src="media/motor_assembly_1.jpg" width="70%">

-You can use 2 x M3 10mm bolt each, to fix them on the arms:
+You can use 2 x M3 10mm bolt for each, to fix them on the arms:

 <img src="media/motor_assembly_2.jpg" width="70%">